domjancik/VL.OpenAISimple/README.md

-# VL.OpenAI
+# VL.OpenAISimple

 vvvv gamma nodes to interact with OpenAI APIs

 This is a very early prototype version, allowing a simple chat interaction with the OpenAI ChatGPT models.

-Install using `nuget install VL.OpenAI --pre`
+Install using `nuget install VL.OpenAISimple --pre`